mercedes-benz/DnA/docs/DnAKFPTutorial.md

 # How to convert a Jupyter Notebook into a Kubeflow Pipeline

 *The DnA platform offers a holistic open-source [MLOps pipeline](https://github.com/mercedes-benz/DnA/blob/kubeflow-tutorial-pipelines/docs/DnAMLOPsArchitecture.md) utilizing existing FOSS solutions.
-This tutorial demonstrates the three simple steps required for the conversion of a Jupyter Notebook into a [Kubeflow Pipeline](https://github.com/kubeflow/pipelines) using [Kale](https://github.com/kubeflow-kale/kale) directly from the DnA Platform enviroment.*
+This tutorial demonstrates the three simple steps required for the conversion of a Jupyter Notebook into a [Kubeflow Pipeline](https://github.com/kubeflow/pipelines) using [Kale](https://github.com/kubeflow-kale/kale) directly from the DnA Platform environment.*

 **Step 1**: